 ABOUT

 DesertArtLAB is an interdisciplinary environmental arts collaborative established in 2010.
-Their work promotes Indigenous/Chicanx perspectives on ecological practice, food sovereignty, self-determination, and climate change.
+Their work promotes Indigenous/Chicano/a perspectives on ecological practice, food sovereignty, and self-determination.
 DesertArtLAB’s projects activate public space through participatory artworks and support the restoration of desert environments and their foodways through zero irrigation regrowth projects.

 Bojorquez has worked in the museum field nationally/internationally as an educator, curator, and researcher.
 Bojorquez.
 Formerly she was the curator at the National Hispanic Cultural Center's Art Museum and is a fellow of the Smithsonian Institution’s Latino Museum Studies Program.
 Bojorquez works within the intersection of art and anthropology exploring new approaches to museum practices in an increasingly plural society.
 Influenced by participatory practices and social sculpture, Bojorquez employs diverse strategies to produce immersive and interactive environments exploring place, identity and museum practices.
 Bojorquez is a 2016 Creative Capital awardee in Emerging Fields.